SergioBenitez/state/README.md

 # State

-A library for safe and effortless global and thread-local state management.
+A Rust library for safe and effortless global and thread-local state management.

 ```rust
 extern crate state;